-The risks involved in the study have been carefully assessed and the main objective of the research team is to maintain your safety at all times.
-Taking part in the C-GULL Study will not put you at any risk of harm.
-The samples collected have been used before and are not known to have any risks.
-Many of the questions you will be asked have been asked in other similar studies.
-They should not make you feel uncomfortable and you can decide whether to answer them or not.
+The risks involved in the study have been carefully assessed and the main objective of the research team is to maintain yours and your baby's safety at all times.
+Taking part in the study will not put you or your baby at any risk of harm.
+The samples collected have been used with pregnant women/people before and are not known to have any risks.
+The questions / questionnaires you will be asked to answer should not make you feel uncomfortable and you can decide whether to answer them or not.
+However, if you should experience any discomfort at any time during the study, please tell a member of the research team immediately.
+If the team member has any serious concerns about your health, wellbeing or safety, they will ensure that the appropriate support is provided to you via the Liverpool Women's NHS Foundation Trust safeguarding pathway.
+There are also contact details provided at the end of this information sheet for organisations who can offer support should you need it.